PostgREST/postgrest/install.rst

   # On Windows you should unzip the file

-Now you can run postgrest with the :code:`--help` flag to see usage instructions:
+Now you can run PostgREST with the :code:`--help` flag to see usage instructions:

 .. code-block:: bash